 Moving mail and packages from point A to point B is a fairly simple process, but what happens when the focus of a company becomes moving a package from point A to point B within a specific amount of time?
 The answer to that question is that the concern for safe driving practices diminishes as time becomes more critical.
 In 2011, the National Highway Traffic Safety Administration listed a 20% increase in fatalities involving large commercial trucks and a 15%increase in injuries involving large commercial trucks on our national highways.
 The National Highway Traffic Safety Administration also provides data on fatalities per 100,000 people and Kentucky has 16.50 fatalities per 100,000 whereas the national rate of fatalities per 100,000 people is only 10.39.

 In Louisville, Kentucky, the World Port is a product of efficiency and with efficiency comes the constraint of time.
 UPS processes 130 airplanes each day through the World Port, which then sorts 416,000 packages per hour.
 Those packages are shipped out by semi-trucks all headed to a specific processing center under the constraint of time.
 Not all semi-truck accidents that occur in Kentucky involve UPS trucks.
-Data is not available to show that percentage;however, semi-truck accidents and fatalities are increasing in Kentucky.
+Data is not available to show that percentage; however, semi-truck accidents and fatalities are increasing in Kentucky.
+If you were involved in a semi-truck accident, contact a Louisville truck accident lawyer.

 The World Port under its last expansion grew in size to about 90 football fields.
 The increased traffic on local and state highways has increased.
 Injuries that occur in traffic accidents that involve UPS semi-trucks are often serious if not fatal.
 The standard passenger car weighs about 2500 pounds, which is 2.5 tons.
 A loaded semi-truck can weigh as much as 40 tons.